CellularSyntax/cellularsyntax.github.io/_posts/2021-08-12-modeling-the-human-sinoatrial-node.md

 plt.show()</code></pre>

-<p>The code produces a figure with 33 subplots, representing different states of the model.
+<p>The code produces a figure with 33 subplots (Figure 2), representing different states of the model.
 Each subplot includes labels for the x-axis ("Time (s)") and y-axis (e.g., "V_ode in Membrane (mV)"), and the font size for the y-axis labels is set to 10.
 Here, "mV" stands for millivolts, "mM" for millimolar, and "D.L." for dimensionless units.</p>

 <img src="https://raw.githubusercontent.com/CellularSyntax/cellularsyntax.github.io/main/san_model_plot.png">
+<p style="align:center"><strong>Figure 2</strong> Plot of the 33 states from the simulation, including membrane voltage (mV), concentrations in millimolar (mM), and various gates and components represented in dimensionless units (D.L.).
+Each subplot visualizes the evolution of a specific state over time. </p>

 ### References
 <ol style="margin-left:20px">